Education

 ETFs differ from managed funds, which are another type of investment fund, because you can buy them on the stock market.
 Managed funds are typically more actively managed.

-Are ETFs Good for the Long Term?
+Are ETFs Good for Long-Term Investing?

-ETFs can be great for long-term investing due to their diversity.
-They are usually passively managed, meaning they are only adjusted slightly, often automatically, resulting in lower fees compared to actively managed funds.
 For instance, an ETF tracking Australia’s top ASX200 companies will only change its portfolio when companies enter or leave the top 200 list.
 As the ASX200 index rises or falls, so does the value of the ETF.

 However, like all investments, ETFs come with risks.
 The value of your investment can fall, especially if the ETF is concentrated in a specific economy, sector, or trend.
 Be aware of other costs, such as transaction fees and buy/sell spreads.